Skip to main content

 How to Find, Fix, and Prevent Bad Salesforce Data

 There are many effective cleansing techniques that you can use to declutter and organize your data to achieve a closed reporting loop for your organization.
-However, before you can fix the problem, you need to understand how it occurred in the first place so that you can take steps to prevent it happening again.
-In my experience, typical cause/s tend to be poor manual data entry, botched imports and third-party apps.
+However, before you can fix the problem, you need to understand how it occurred in the first place so that you can take steps to prevent it from happening again.
+In my experience, typical causes tend to be poor manual data entry, botched imports, third-party integrations, and marketing forms without validation.

-- Consistency: Look at the variations used in fields such as date, state and country fields.
+• Consistency: Look at the variations used in fields such as date, state and country.

-- Junk records: Record data in fields such as first name, last, name, email address for bogus values like adhshdhs@djshdjs.com etc.,
+• Junk records: Look for suspicious values in fields such as first name, last name, and email address.
+Check bogus values like adhshdhs@djshdjs.com.

 Prevent Future Missing Field Values and Inconsistent Field Values

-It’s at this stage that you should asses the fields types that your organization uses.
-By type, I mean: Number, formula, date etc., Believe it or not, I still see some companies that have used text fields to house dates.
+It’s at this stage that you should assess the field types that your organization uses.
+By type, I mean: number, formula, date, etc. Believe it or not, I still see some companies that have used text fields to house dates.
 Can any of your field types be changed to limit the control users have over the data that can be entered into the field?
 A practical example would be to utilize picklists for fields that will only ever be populated with a value from a specific set of options.

 Going further, you may want to make the fields that house essential information, required fields.
 In doing so, users will not be able to save records until they have populated all of the required fields.
 It’s worthwhile noting that while this is an effective solution, it’s only useful for fields that should always have a value, ‘company’ for example.
 In cases where populating a field is only required when another field contains a certain value, you’ll want to look at implementing validation rules.
 Validation rules allow you to define standards for your records based on logic.